glenntfung/coding-samples/README.md

 1. **Question**: What is your proficiency of each programming language?

    **Answer**: I am highly proficient in Python, R, and Stata.
-Additionally, I have intermediate experience with MATLAB and Julia, with stronger fluency in MATLAB.
+Additionally, I have intermediate experience with MATLAB and Julia, with stronger fluency in Julia.

 1. **Question**: What other languages, computer programs, or software, do you have experience in?